Is In-Context Learning Learning?: Related Work

 \section{Related Work}

-Evaluation of LLMs is an active area of research, and thus our coverage of the works here and in the introduction is non-exhaustive.
-For surveys of this area, including efforts not constrained to prompting, we point the reader to \citet{huang-chang-2023-towards}, \citet{li2025surveyprompttuning}, and \citet{qiao-etal-2023-reasoning}.
+Evaluation of LLMs is an active area of research, and our coverage of its works is non-exhaustive.
+For broader surveys of this area we point the reader to \citet{huang-chang-2023-towards}, \citet{li2025surveyprompttuning}, and \citet{qiao-etal-2023-reasoning}.
 For ICL in particular, see \citet{zhou-etal-2024-mystery}.
 Early research focused on evaluating whether RNNs, transformers, and other non-generative models actually performed learning \citep{borenstein-etal-2024-languages,ZhangArxiv22,butoi2025training}.
 These works, like ours, investigated the models' ability to learn formal languages, or subsets of first-order logic, and also found brittleness in OOD scenarios.
 A solution proposed by \citet{pmlr-v162-dan22a} involved passing in the encoding of the automaton generating the language--we explore its viability for ICL in our work.